James Karen

 Karen is also known for his recurring television role as Tom Bradford's boss, Eliot Randolph, in Eight Is Enough.
 He was nominated for a Saturn Award for his 1985 role in The Return of the Living Dead.
 He also appeared in an episode of Cheers as Frasier's mentor and the father of Carla's sixth child.

 Early life

 Karen was born Jacob Karnofsky in Wilkes-Barre, in northeastern Pennsylvania, the son of Russian-born Jewish immigrants Mae (née Freed) and Joseph H. Karnofsky, a produce dealer.
-His uncle was Morris Carnovsky, a prominent actor and co-founder of the Group Theatre.
+His cousin was Morris Carnovsky, a prominent actor and co-founder of the Group Theatre.

 As a young man, Karen was encouraged to be an actor by U.S. Democratic Congressman Daniel J. Flood, who was an amateur thespian himself, recruiting him into a production at the Little Theatre of Wilkes-Barre.
 He attended the Neighborhood Playhouse School of the Theatre in New York.
 Karen also served in the U.S. Army Air Forces during World War II.